dak0rn/none/README.md

 Simplicity has never been easier.

-This blazingly fast library provides you with a highly reusable solution that helps you write JavaScript application.
+This blazingly fast library provides you with a highly reusable solution that helps you write sophisticated JavaScript applications.
 It is well documented, tested and works with nearly every JavaScript framework out of the box.

 ## Installation